flumeapp/help.flumeapp.com/views/conversations/messages.md

 ### Liking / Unliking Messages

-To like a message sent in a conversation:
+To like an individual message sent in a conversation:

 - Right-click the message, then select <kbd>Like/Unlike Message</kbd> from the contextual menu.
 - When selecting a message using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Message > Like/Unlike Message</kbd> macOS Menu Bar item.

 <hr />

 ### Viewing Message Timestamps